About the Journal

 - Authors are exclusively responsible for the contents of their submissions, the validity of the results and must make sure that they have permission from all involved parties to make the data public.

 - It is the responsibility of each author to ensure that papers submitted to this journal are written with ethical standards in mind and that they do not contain plagiarism.
-Authors affirm that the article contains no unfounded or unlawful statements and does not violate the rights of others.
+The authors affirm that the article contains no unfounded or unlawful statements and does not violate the rights of others.

 AIJR Publisher’s Responsibilities